Convulsive status epilepticus in adults: Classification, clinical features, and diagnosis

 The clinical features and diagnosis of convulsive status epilepticus in adults is discussed here; treatment is reviewed separately.
 Nonconvulsive status epilepticus and the diagnosis and management of status epilepticus in children are also discussed separately.
 (See "Convulsive status epilepticus in adults: Treatment and prognosis" and "Nonconvulsive status epilepticus" and "Clinical features and complications of status epilepticus in children" and "Management of convulsive status epilepticus in children".)

-The International League Against Epilepsy (ILAE) defined status epilepticus more than 20 years ago as a single epileptic seizure of >30 minutes duration or a series of epileptic seizures during which function is not regained between ictal events in a 30 minute period .
+The duration of continuous seizure activity used to define status epilepticus has varied over time.
+Historically, the International League Against Epilepsy (ILAE) and others defined status epilepticus as a single epileptic seizure of >30 minutes duration or a series of epileptic seizures during which function is not regained between ictal events in a 30 minute period .

 Because of the clinical urgency in treating generalized convulsive status epilepticus (GCSE), however, a 30 minute definition is neither practical nor appropriate in clinical practice.
-Once seizures have continued for more than a few minutes, treatment should begin.
+Once seizures have continued for more than a few minutes, treatment should begin without further delay.

-Considering the need for rapid evaluation and intervention in GCSE, an accepted operational definition of status epilepticus consists of the following [2,3]:
+Considering the need for rapid evaluation and intervention in GCSE to avoid cardiovascular morbidity and refractory status, an accepted operational definition of GCSE consists of the following [2-4]:

 - Guidelines for epidemiologic studies on epilepsy.
 Commission on Epidemiology and Prognosis, International League Against Epilepsy.
 Epilepsia 1993; 34:592.